 The Royal Artillery Assembly 2017

-The Saturday morning was taken up by the RAA AGM chaired by Maj Gen John Milne CB, ably assisted by Brig David Radcliffe CB and Lt Col Ian Vere Nicoll, each of whom reflected how well the past year has gone and how busy the Branches and our Standards Bearers have been.
+The Saturday morning was taken up by the RAA AGM chaired, for the first time by the new Regimental Controller, Maj Gen David Cullen CB OBE, ably assisted by Brig David Radcliffe OBE and Lt Col Ian Vere Nicoll MBE, each of whom reflected how well the past year has gone and how busy the Association has been as a whole.

-The Standard Bearers competition was held on Saturday Afternoon in the Norcalympia.
-It was a close fought competition that was eventually won by Mr Tug Wilson from Hartlepool Branch with Mr J Boyd and Mr James Young coming second and third respectively.
+The Standard Bearer’s Competition was held on Saturday Afternoon in the Norcalympia.
+It was a close fought competition that was eventually won by Mr James Young from 1st Volunteer Artillery Branch with Mr Philip Garbutt from Salisbury & District Branch and Mr Tug Wilson from Hartlepool Branch coming second and third respectively.
+We also held the Queen’s Colour competition where Mr Tug Wilson was uncontested for the role and will continue his duties for a further 5 years.
 We would like to thank the Judges and the branches for supporting their entrants.

 The RA Sunset Ceremony, performed by the Lancashire Artillery Band from 103 Regt RA was a splendid start to Saturday evening which led us into the Gala Dinner where we were joined by “Rod Stewart” and “Tina Turner” who provided us with a great evening of entertainment.

 I simply could not write this report without including a special "Thank You" to all those who helped in the organisation and running of this year’s Royal Artillery Assembly.
 Without some outside help our small team could not come close to putting on such a marvellous and worthwhile event.
 Most noticeable this year were 34 Bty RA, 14 Regt RA and103 Regt RA which provided much appreciated support in terms of manpower, transport, equipment, displays and the band.